cfpb-sandbox/design-system/docs/components/heroes.md

           ![Image of smaller photographic hero graphic with dimensions](/design-system/images/uploads/hero_style_photo_small.png
           "Image of smaller photographic hero graphic with dimensions")
-    variation_group_name: Standard hero
+    variation_group_name: Standard heroes
     variation_group_description: >-
-      A hero consists of a headline, a small amount of additional sub-heading text and an image.
-Its background color or image is flush with the sides of the screen, and the content is vertically centered.
+      Heroes consist of a headline, concise description, and image, either illustration or photograph.
+The background color or image is flush with the sides of the screen.
   - variation_group_name: Variations
     variations:
       - variation_name: Hero with knockout text